St. Bernard High School (Los Angeles): Visual/performing arts

-The school's fine-arts program regularly includes over 100 students.
+The school's fine-arts program regularly includes over 4,000 students.

-Recent productions have included "Hairspray", "Annie", "Damn Yankees", "Guys and Dolls", "Once Upon A Mattress", "Grease", and "The Wiz".
+Recent productions have included "Hairspray", "Annie", "Hamilton", "The Sound of Music", "Once Upon A Mattress", "Wicked", and "La Cage aux Folles".

 Sports

 In 1997, the girls' 4 × 100 metres relay team set the NFHS national high school record with a time of 44.70 while winning the CIF California State Meet.
 The record stood for seven years, until it was beaten by a team from Long Beach Polytechnic High School; it still ranks as the second-best performance in the event.
 That year, the girls' track team—led by Miesha Withers and sisters Malika and Miya Edmonson—finished half a point behind Long Beach Polytechnic for the overall state team title.

 The girls' basketball team were the 2010 Division VI Southern Section CIF Champions.
 In the 2010–2011 season, both the boys' and girls' teams won the Southern California Regional Division V championship and were the State Runner-up of the Southern California State Championship under first time SBHS boys' coach, Reggie Morris Jr, and girls' coach, Bo Corona.
 In the 2011–2012 season, the boys' basketball team were 10–0 League Champions and the first time Division V Southern Section CIF Champions in 16 years under coach Reggie Morris.

 St. Bernard was the 2011 Del Rey League Football Champions Varsity and JV – 10-1 Record Seasons under first time, SBHS head coach Larry Muno.

 Due to the resignation of head football coach, Larry Muno and the subsequent transfer out of several of the Varsity football team members, St. Bernard did not host a Varsity Football team for the 2012 Season.
 St. Bernard did host a Junior Varsity team for the 2012 season under the replacement head coach Mr. John Bibb.

 St. Bernard Boys Basketball won the 2015 CIF 5A Southern Section Championship.